RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 Serial.println(WiFi.localIP());
 ```
 In my case I would get something like this:  IP address: 192.168.1.103.
 If you copy & paste this IP address into a browser, you should see
 the ESP32 Webserver in action.
-Note, obviously, that your computer and the ESP32 must be connected to the same local network.
+Obviously, your computer and the ESP32 must be connected to the same local network.
 If you have
 selected you Webserver to be in port 8888, for example, then you would need to use in the browser: 192.168.1.103:8888.
 An important aspect of the Webserver is how to handle HTTP requests - as you must code what the ESP32 should do whenever something is
 requested by a client, e.g. a browser.
 In the HelloServer example, the key line inside setup() is this: